Liver-Eating Johnson: Biography

-Bronze statue of Liver-Eating Johnson erected over his grave at Old Trail Town in Cody, Wyoming.
+A bronze statue of Liver-Eating Johnson erected over his grave at Old Trail Town in Cody, Wyoming.

-Johnson joined Company H, 2nd Colorado Cavalry, of the Union Army in St. Louis in 1864 as a private and was honorably discharged the following year.
+In 1864, Johnson joined Company H, 2nd Colorado Cavalry, of the Union Army in St. Louis as a private and was honorably discharged the following year.
 During the 1880s, he was appointed deputy sheriff in Coulson, Montana, and a town marshal in Red Lodge, Montana.
 In his time he was a sailor, scout, soldier, gold seeker, hunter, trapper, woodhawk, whiskey peddler, guide, deputy, constable, and log cabin builder, taking advantage of any source of income-producing labor he could find.

 His final residence was in a veterans’ home in Santa Monica, California, where he died on January 21, 1900.
 His body was buried in a Los Angeles veterans' cemetery.
-However, in 1974, after a six-month campaign by 25 seventh-grade students and their teacher, who did not believe he should be laid to rest among urban sprawl, Johnson's remains were relocated to Cody, Wyoming.
+In 1974, after a six-month campaign by 25 seventh-grade students and their teacher, who did not believe he should be laid to rest among urban sprawl, Johnson's remains were relocated to Cody, Wyoming.
 His epitaph reads "No More Trails".

+In works

 Jeremiah Johnson is a 1972 film by Sydney Pollack starring Robert Redford depicting his life.